APA-Accredited Internship In Professional Psychology

 - Outreach and Consultation

 During orientation, interns receive training in designing and delivering effective presentations and workshops.
 Trainees are required to complete at least 2 scheduled workshops per semester on various topics.
-Interns are also expected to coordinate a full-day campus outreach event, such as Depression Screening Day.
+Interns are also expected to complete an outreach project in an area of interest.
 Interns also receive training in consultation and provide 2 hours per week of "Let's Talk."

 - Case Management, Paperwork